-It all began when drummer Espen Gotvasli moved back to his hometown Steinkjer in the middle of Norway, after a 10 years stay in Oslo.
-He had to leave his previous bands behind, and it didn't take long before the urge to create a new band arrived.
-The plan was to team up with longtime friend, and now brother in law Thomas Kvaløsæter.
-But beeing in other bands, it took some time before he finally found the time to join in.
-When he finally did, they started planning and discussing who to bring in the bandproject.
-It didn`t take long before they decided asking Christian Følstad to join in on guitars and Jon Erling Ringstad to join in on bass.
-The four of them started jamming on some coversongs, and quickly found a real good musical chemestry.
-This resulted in finding an even better chemestry in songwriting, so they started writing their own songs without even having an vocalist yet.
+It all began when drummer Espen Gotvasli moved back to his hometown Steinkjer in the middle of Norway, after living in Oslo for 10 years.
+He had to leave his previous bands behind, and it didn`t take long before the urge to create a new band arrived.
+The first one he asked to climb aboard was longtime friend and now brother-in-law Thomas Kvalosaeter.
+It didn`t take long before they decided asking Christian Fölstad to join in on guitars and Jon Erling Ringstad to join in on bass.
+The four of them started jamming on some cover songs, and quickly found a real good musical chemistry.
+This resulted in finding an even better chemistry in songwriting, so they started writing their own songs without even having a vocalist yet.

-Beeing that the band was not complete, this band was not the first priority of all of the members at the time.
-So it took a while before things picked up.
-But in the spring of 2015, they was asked by Gotvasli's former band "Svigermord" to do a supportjob with them.
-This was an oppurtunity they didn't want to turn down, so they called in a bandmeeting resulting in stepping up the search for a frontman.
-And it didn't take long before the young Espen Elden Olsen from Namdalseid responded to an Facebook ad, and got an audition.
-The audition went well, and they decided to try him on stage for the supportjob.
-Olsen delievered at stage as well, and now joined as the fifth and final member.
+Being that the band was not complete, this band was not the main priority of all of the members at the time.
+So, it took a while before things picked up.
+But in the spring of 2015, they were asked by Gotvasli’s former band "Svigermord" to do a support job for them.
+This was an opportunity they didn`t want to turn down, so they called in a band meeting resulting in stepping up the search for a front man.
+And it didn`t take long before the young Espen Elden Olsen from Namdalseid, responded to a Facebook ad and got an audition.
+The audition went well, and they decided to try him on stage for the support job.
+Olsen delivered at stage as well, and now joined as the fifth and final member.

-In the autumn of 2015, the band decided to go for it and make a full length album.
-A studio was booked for the winter, and more songs where written.
-And in the early winter of 2016, Wasteland Valley entered Steelbone Studios teaming up with Steinar Tangstad to record their debutalbum.
+In the autumn of 2015, the band decided to go for it and make a full-length album.
+A studio was booked for the winter, and more songs were written.
+And in the early winter of 2016, Wasteland Valley entered Steelbone Studios teaming up with Steinar Tangstad to record their debut album.

-The record was finished in the spring, and released june 3rd of 2016.
+The record was finished in the spring and released June 3rd of 2016.
 It was named "Break the Ice" to symbolize that this was their first album.
-The release was celebrated with a proper releaseparty, and this was actually the bands first full concert.
-They also appeared on several local newspapers and the local radio station, and in only one year they had already done a lot more than they ever expected.
+The release was celebrated with a proper release party, and this was the band`s first full concert.
+They also appeared on several local papers and the local radio station and did several gigs in the local area to promote themselves.